Keyboard shortcuts

 }

 This is necessary when the module uses replace directives pointing to sibling directories outside modRoot.
 The builder needs access to the full src tree, with modRoot telling it where go.mod lives.
+The filtered mainSrc for the final derivation unions in those sibling replace directories, so doCheck works regardless of modRoot.

 subPackages